Why use an online marketplace?

-As a Folksy seller you get access to our Talk Folksy forum where you can chat to other sellers, ask for advice and share tips.
+As a Folksy seller you get access to our Talk Folksy forum and the Folksy Clubhouse Facebook Group where you can chat to other sellers, ask for advice and share tips.
 If you have a question you don’t want to ask publicly you can post it in the ‘Folksy Sellers Areas’ which is private area that’s only open to Folksy sellers, so you don’t have to worry about your question being seen by potential customers.
-You can also meet other sellers and pick up advice in our #folksyhour Twitter chat every Tuesday evening from 8-9pm (UK time).
-We cover a different topic every week – you can see the schedule and read how it works here.

 The interaction between Folksy and their sellers has been invaluable and I have taken on advice when and where I can.
-I love being part of the community on the Talk Folksy forum and the #folksyhour chats are an enjoyable way to chat and exchange information with other sellers.
+I love being part of the community and the Talk Folksy forum is an enjoyable way to chat and exchange information with other sellers.

 Big Bird Little Bird